Prannav-k/OffsetIt/README.md

 ```
 ## Invoking the flows

-When started via the command line, each node will display an interactive shell:
+Above command will start all the nodes.
+Alternatively we can navigate to individual nodes and perform java -jar corda.jar

-Use each nodes shell to perform below commands.
+Use each node's shell to perform below commands.

-Let's start by going to the shell of Verifier and issue some USD to Org1 (Issuing should in real be done by federal/reserve bank).
-Org1 will need the fiat currency to buy it for the Offset Token.

 Let's start by going to the shell of MinistryOfEnvironment and issue some USD to Org1 (Issuing should in real be done by federal/reserve bank).
-Org1 will need the fiat currency to exchange it for the Offset Token.
+Org1 will need the fiat currency to buy Offset Token.

     start IssueFiatFlow currency: USD, amount: 2000000, recipient: Org1

 In the same shell, lets issue an offset token to green co for their good work.
 The output nft id will be used for further transfer

     start CreateAndIssueOffsetToken owner: GreenCo, offsetPrice: 10000 USD, offsetType: carbon(co2), offsetUnit: ton, source: 122322, otherInfo: RainforestPreservation, expiryDays: 365

+Note : Use the commands mentioned in the bottom to query the ledger and confirm the transfers and updates.

 After offset token getting issues, we .
 Goto Org1's shell to create a transfer req id will be used further for transfer.